-Sitting in the back of the classroom are experienced instructors and Industry Experts who've built and/or funded world-class startups and have worked with hundreds of entrepreneurial teams who will be commenting and critiquing each team's progress.
+Sitting in the classroom are experienced instructors and entrepreneurs who've built and/or funded world-class startups and have worked with hundreds of entrepreneurial teams who will be commenting and asking tough questions about each team's progress.
 While the comments may be specific to each team, the insights are almost always applicable to all teams.